Panel Sessions - 2024 GMD Conference

 PANELLISTS

-• Dr. Özge Bilgili - ERCOMER, Utrecht University
+• Özge Bilgili - ERCOMER, Utrecht University

 S9 Situating the digital futures of migration in relation to the past and present